JulioEI/CaRPA/README.md

 **IMPORTANT:**

->This exact syntax of the folder name is important for CaRPA to understand the different fields:

-> Mouse-XXXX-YYYYMMDD-EXPERIMENT. e.g.     Mouse-5012-20150228-eightPorts
+>This exact syntax of the folder name is important for CaRPA to understand the different fields:  Mouse-XXXX-YYYYMMDD-EXPERIMENT. e.g.     Mouse-5012-20150228-eightPorts
-       e.g.     Mouse-5012-20150228-eightPorts

 **IMPORTANT:**